DmC: Devil May Cry: Development

 The game was officially announced by Capcom at their press conference during the 2010 Tokyo Game Show in September, confirming an earlier rumour in the May 2010 issue of Game Informer which said that the fifth Devil May Cry game would be developed by Ninja Theory.
 The Japanese Capcom staff told the Western staff to make a game with a different direction.
 Although their previous game, Devil May Cry 4, was a commercial success the staff thought about rebooting the series taking into account how other game series had better sales.
 They chose Ninja Theory, impressed with their work on Heavenly Sword which the staff thought would work with a Devil May Cry game.
 Ninja Theory's creative director Tameem Antoniades stated that DmC's system would contain mechanics that would set him apart from other action titles, in particularly Bayonetta, developed by PlatinumGames and directed by the creator of Devil May Cry, Hideki Kamiya.
 Lead producer Alex Jones stated they still wanted to compete with Platinum in terms of gameplay and storytelling.
 The idea of a town being alive that wishes to kill the player added a new element never seen before in the Devil May Cry series.
 The actions of Limbo City are inspired by previous Devil May Cry games, where the environments would close whenever Dante was surrounded by enemies.
-Combat designer Rahni Tucker commented on how newcomers to the series have difficulties understanding how advance players from the classic Devil May Cry games could perform several combos that combined multiple skills and weapons.
-As a result, she designed the combat to be appeal to newcomers so that they could easily perform elaborated combos, while still offering gameplay that advance players would enjoy.
+Combat designer Rahni Tucker commented on how newcomers to the series have difficulties understanding how advanced players from the classic Devil May Cry games could perform several combos that combined multiple skills and weapons.
+As a result, she designed the combat to appeal to newcomers so that they could easily perform elaborated combos, while still offering gameplay that experienced players would enjoy.

-Most of the game was finished as of April 2012 with Capcom aiding Ninja Theory in tweaking few aspects for the final product.
+Most of the game was finished as of April 2012 with Capcom aiding Ninja Theory in tweaking a few aspects for the final product.
 Capcom became heavily involved in the combat system to ensure the character's responsive moves and add new air combos never seen before in the franchise.
 The development team included over ninety members with nearly ten of them being from Capcom.
 While Capcom's Hideaki Itsuno oversaw the project, Jones and Motohide Eshiro acted as producers.
 They wanted to aid the Ninja Theory developers in making DmC play more like the previous Devil May Cry games.
 The release of the PC version was delayed for a faster release of the console iterations.
 However, Ninja Theory was planning to start launching of the PC version shortly afterwards the console version, aiming for the shortest gap possible.
 This depended on the time that the PC version finishes development.
 As a result of speculation regarding Vergil being a playable character, Jones stated that Dante would be the only one controlled by the player.
 The game uses Unreal Engine 3.